-When we detect a new release, it may take a few days to make it into the repository as the build process runs only once a day.
+When we detect a new release, it may take a few days to make it into the repository as the build process has several steps and runs only once a day.
 Before the build has completed, the monitor page for your app will list it in F-Droid Monitor - Need updating.
 As long as the text under Versions stating “The current (recommended) version is xxx (version code yyy)” shows the version numbers corresponding to your latest release, we detected it and the APK should be available soon.
 Just give it some time.

 What about signing?